This document can be viewed properly only in modern browsers with good support for CSS2 and the full HTML character set.

 but braces and parentheses are beyond this approach.

 The SVG standard now common in modern browsers, and could probably be employed in more than one way to make brackets as well as other enclosing symbols.
 Some hurdles include: simply stretching a glyph tends to distort the glyph, and that it is difficult within the web page to know the physical height of the thing being bracketed.
-One advantage is that in this approach, the bracket characters appear in the HTML code.
+One advantage of this approach is that the bracket characters appear in the HTML code.

 |